-For Khadijah Britton’s grandfather Ronnie Hostler and her cousin Kelda Britton, this crisis hit home when Khadijah was abducted two years ago in Covelo in front of several witnesses.
+For Khadijah Britton’s grandfather Ronnie Hostler and her cousin Kelda Britton, this crisis hit home when Khadijah was abducted two years ago in Covelo.

 So far, there hasn’t been a crack in the case.
 Khadijah’s friends and family in the close-knit community of Covelo, say they are fighting back against a climate of fear and intimation and they won’t stop until they know what happened to Khadijah.